tdg5/stats-learning-notes/chapter-10-unsupervised-learning.md

 This requires extending the notion of dissimilarity to a pair of groups of observations.

-Linkage defines the dissimilarity between two groups of observations.
+[Linkage][glossary-linkage] defines the dissimilarity between two groups of observations.
 There are four common types of linkage: complete, average, single, and centroid.
 Average, complete and single linkage are most popular among statisticians.
 Centroid linkage is often used in genomics.
 Average and complete linkage tend to be preferred because they tend to yield more balanced dendrograms.
 Centroid linkage suffers from a major drawback in that an inversion can occur where two clusters fuse at a height below either of the individual clusters in the dendrogram.

 Complete linkage uses the maximal inter-cluster dissimilarity, calculated by computing all of the pairwise dissimilarities between observations in cluster A